Comprehensive Treatment for Self-Harm at Clearfork Academy

 Self-harm, also known as self-injury, is when a person actively hurts themselves.
 In most cases, individuals inflict pain upon themselves to deal with painful emotions or psychological trauma from past experiences.

 Although not a mental illness, the urge to self-injure is often associated with a range of mental health issues, such as eating disorders, depression, anxiety, or borderline personality disorder.
-Self-harming behavior is a maladaptive behavior that stems from unhealthy coping strategies.
+Self-harming is a maladaptive behavior that stems from unhealthy coping strategies.

 The main difference between self-harm and suicidal behavior is the intent.
 Non-suicidal self-injury is carried out with the intention to cause pain to oneself, whereas suicide is an attempt to end one’s life.
 While both will stem from emotional triggers, self-harm is a coping mechanism to replace emotional pain with physical pain.
 Suicide is an attempt to end this pain, as individuals who attempt suicide often feel like things will never improve.